laradock/workspace/README.md

 ### What is this?

-These are the Docker images used by the [LaraDock Starter](https://github.com/LaraDock/starter).
-If you don't know what the **LaraDock Starter** is, than you probably don't know where you are.
-Check this [Documentation](https://github.com/LaraDock/starter).
+These are the Docker images used by the [laradock/laradock](https://github.com/LaraDock/laradock) repository.
+If you don't know what the **LaraDock** is, than you probably don't know where you are.
+Check this [Documentation](https://github.com/LaraDock/laradock).

 ### Build your own Image